Kenan Pirić

-Kenan Pirić ([kěnan pǐriːtɕ]; born 7 July 1994) is a Bosnian professional footballer who plays as a goalkeeper for Cypriot First Division club AEK Larnaca and the Bosnia and Herzegovina national team.
+Kenan Pirić ([kěnan pǐriːtɕ]; born 7 July 1994) is a Bosnian professional footballer who plays as a goalkeeper for Azerbaijan Premier League club Neftçi and the Bosnia and Herzegovina national team.

 Pirić started his career at Gradina, before joining Gent in 2013.
 A year later, he signed with Sloboda Tuzla.
 In 2017, Pirić moved to Zrinjski Mostar.
 The following year, he was transferred to Maribor, where he stayed for three years.
 After a short stint with Atromitos in 2021, he joined Göztepe in early 2022.

 A former youth international for Bosnia and Herzegovina, Pirić made his senior international debut in 2018.

 Club career

 Pirić came through the youth academy of his hometown club Sloboda Tuzla, which he left in June 2012 to join Gradina.
 He made his professional debut against Velež on 25 August of the same year at the age of 18.

 In August 2013, Pirić signed with Belgian team Gent.
 In the summer of 2014, he returned to Sloboda Tuzla.
 In February 2017, Pirić moved to Zrinjski Mostar.

 On 13 December 2017, Slovenian side Maribor announced that Pirić would join them the following season.
 He made his competitive debut for the team against Mura on 29 July 2018 and managed to keep a clean sheet.
 He won his first trophy with Maribor on 15 May 2019, when they were crowned league champions.

 In July 2021, Pirić signed a two-year deal with Greek outfit Atromitos.
 He made his competitive debut for the team against Olympiacos on 12 September, keeping a clean sheet in a goalless draw.
 In late December, he terminated his contract with Atromitos.

 In January 2022, Pirić moved to Turkish side Göztepe on a deal until June 2023.
 He made his official debut for the club against Konyaspor on 3 April.

 In June 2022, he joined Cypriot team AEK Larnaca on a two-year contract.

+On 26 July 2025, Pirić signed a two-year contract with Neftçi.